Decentralized Data Model

-This page describes how data aggregation is applied to produce Chainlink Data Feeds and provides more insight as to how price feeds are updated.
+This page describes how data aggregation is applied to produce Chainlink Data Feeds and provides more insight as to how Data Feeds are updated.

 Each data feed is updated by multiple, independent Chainlink oracle operators.
 The AccessControlledOffchainAggregator aggregates the data on-chain.